PeterLenon/Stock_Options_Metrics/README.md

 ## Usage

-- Arima_model_shiny_app.R - this script takes the specified stock listing and creates an Auto-Regressive Integrated Moving Average Model (ARIMA) to forecast the stock price for the next 365 trading days
+- Arima_model_shiny_app.R - This script takes the specified stock listing and creates an Auto-Regressive Integrated Moving Average Model (ARIMA) to forecast the stock price for the next 365 trading days
 - tesla_stock.R - is a script  that contains the stock price ARIMA prediction for the tesla stock
 - hello.html, index.js, style.css - these files are an attempt to make a web version with raw HTML, CSS, Javascript
 - The rest are Rstudio files